COVID-19 travel regulations for those who have medical conditions that prevent flying

 The cheapest way to travel across Europe is definitely by bus!

-- Megabus – If you’re planning to visit Central Europe via London, then Megabus is definitely the cheapest option!
-You can book your seat for just £1 – to the cities of Paris, Burssels, Amsterdam, Ghent, Rotterdam and Cologne.
+Megabus – If you’re planning to visit Central Europe via London, then Megabus is the cheapest option!
+You can book your seat for just £1 – to the cities of Paris, Brussels, Amsterdam, Ghent, Rotterdam and Cologne.

-- National Express – This operator is recommended for travelling in the UK, with a very impressive network and ‘funfares’ from as little as £1 when booked in advance.
-Plus you can 2 for 1 tickets in some leading visitor attractions like Legoland in Manchester or Madame Tussaud’s in London.
+National Express – This operator is recommended for travelling in the UK, with a very impressive network and ‘funfairs’ from as little as £1 when booked in advance.
+Plus you can get 2 for 1 tickets for some leading visitor attractions like Legoland in Manchester or Madame Tussaud’s in London.

 The coach trip industry is extremely competitive, so these are just some of the great deals available to you.
 But if your schedule is flexible and you’re looking for cheap transport, then coach trips are certainly the perfect option.